hstsethi/the-foolish-dictionary/readme.md

 This project is based on HTML, plain text version of The Foolish Dictionary provided by [Project Gutenberg](https://www.gutenberg.org/ebooks/1989).
 The goal of this project is to provide a machine readable version of it.

+NOTE: This work does contain vulgar language, which inherited from the original version.
+To maintain consistency, such language is not censored.

-Currently, the JSON version, list of terms and the scripts used to create such is available.
+Currently, the JSON version, list of terms, stardict version and the scripts used to create these versions are available.

 ## TODO

 - Convert it to other versions including Stardict.

-- Create a program that will query the JSON document to return it's associated definition.
+~~- Create a program that will query the JSON document to return it's associated definition.~~

+Why reinvent the wheel?
+Programs like SDCV, GoldenDict already exist.